 - Lightly flour your work surface and rolling pin.
 If the dough is at all sticky (it shouldn’t be after it rested) feel free to sprinkle it with a bit of flour so it doesn’t adhere to the surface.
 Dump the dough onto the counter and roll the dough into a thin (1/8-inch thick) square.
 (It doesn’t have to be a perfect square either, just do your best.)
 Cut the sopapillas into 4 x 3-inch rectangles.
 Again, the measurements don’t have to be exact, you can definitely eyeball this.

 - These taste best straight from the fryer to a plate to being consumed but if you want, you can keep the sopapillas warm in an 200 degree pre-heated oven while you fry up the rest.
-Dust them with powdered sugar and serve them alongside some honey and apricot preserves.
+Serve them alongside some honey and apricot preserves.